GeorgeDainton/bank/README.md

 # To Start

-Clone the repository from [myrepourl] and switch into the directory
+Clone the repository from [https://github.com/GeorgeDainton/bank] and switch into the directory

 # Setup our environment to use node latest version
 $ nvm use node